samchungy/Spotbot-Deprecated-/README.md

 ### Features

-* Create a playlist.
-* Find a track by Artist or Track Name.
+* Find a song by track name or artist.
-* Vote to skip a song with a customisable number of votes.
+* Play, pause or vote to skip a track.
-* Reset a playlist.
+* Reset the playlist
+* Find the current song or playlist playing.
 * Find out who requested a song.
-* Find the current song or playlist playing.
 * Set a now playing status.
 * Blacklist a song.
-* Restrict usage of commands to a particular channel.
 * Disable repeat additions of a song.
+* Restrict usage of commands to a particular Slack channel.
+* Ability to return to the playlist when a new song is added.
+By default, Spotify can play a radio
-* Return to the playlist when a song is added.
-By default Spotify plays a radio based on the songs currently in your playlist.
-This feature enables Spotify to return back to the playlist automatically when a song is added.
-This does not work if repeat playlist is enabled.
+* Return to the playlist automatically when a new song is added. _By default Spotify plays a radio based on the songs currently in your playlist when it runs out of songs_

 <!-- GETTING STARTED -->